253-517-8905

 • Nasal strips are flexible strips that adhere to the outside of your nose to keep your nasal passages open.

-• Oral appliances such as a mouth device (or mouth guard) will help keep your jaw in the correct position to allow air to flow freely.
+• Oral appliances such as a mouth device (or mouth guard) will help keep your jaw in the correct position to allow air to flow freely, and may also help alleviate TMJ disorders, which have been linked to sleep apnea.

 If these treatments are not effective, there are surgical treatments to alleviate snoring.